Cleanshooter/extract-us-city/README.md

 This project uses Natural Language Processing techniques to identify US cities in a body of text.

+Overall we use basic tokenization to create an array of Pronouns (including all-caps ones because human beings are special) to break down the input text.
+Then we compare those pronouns against a US City dictionary to perform the named entity extraction.
+Once a city has been identified we refine the potential candidates down to a single match based on other information near to the found entity, like the State and Zip Code.

-The goal of this project is high precision identification vs. loose identification.
+The goal of this project is high precision identification vs. loose identification (a.k.a Micro Understanding).
 So you won't get matches for Cities that don't have any refining context surrounding them.

-Examples:
+### Examples:
 "Brandon went to the park."
 This won't return results because even though there are several cities names Brandon there no context indicating it's a place.

 "Some interesting things happened in Charlotte today."
 This also won't return results even though we know Charlotte is a place (unless interesting things are happening inside of a person named Charlotte which would be strange BUT possible I guess).
 This is because we don't have enough context to know which Charlotte it is.
 Is it Charlotte, MI or Charlotte, TX or... (this list goes on).

 Ultimately we need enough local context to narrow the it down to one match.
+For actual example see the test.js file.

 ## Installation